 A survey course that provides an understanding and appreciation of the Spanish-speaking world (including both North and South America and Spain) through language, geography, history, economics, sociopolitical issues, folklore, literature and art.
 The different units in this course are geographically oriented, and they will focus on individual countries or particular Hispanic groups.
 Writing skills will be refined by the completion of research papers, and communication skills will be developed further by class discussions and oral presentations.
 Comprehension will be enhanced by presenting students with literary texts, movies, documentaries and periodicals.
 The course is conducted entirely in Spanish.

 Requisite: Spanish 07 or consent of Language Coordinator.
 Limited to 15 students.
 Fall semester.
-Lecturer Maillo.2015-16: Offered in Fall 2015
+Lecturer Maillo.2018-19: Not offered

 [RC] A survey course that focuses on the polyphonic literary production of Latinos in the United States, from the colonial period (Fray Bartolomé de Las Casas, Alvar Núñez Cabeza de Vaca) and the age of independence (Eugenio María de Hostos, José Martí), to the Chicano Movement (Cesar Chavez, Rodolfo “Corky” Gonzáles), the Nuyorrican Poets (Miguel Algarín, Pedro Pietri, Tato Laviera), the Puerto Rican Young Lords (Iris Morales, Pablo “Yoruba” Guzmán), and the contemporary period (Julia Alvarez, Oscar Hijuelos, Esmeralda Santiago, Jimmy Santiago Baca, Junot Díaz).
 Attention will be given to various genres—poetry, fiction, chronicle, memoir, essay, and theater—exploring the continuity and change in a tradition made of distinct, often incompatible national groups like Mexican Americans, Cuban-Americans, and Puerto Ricans in the mainland.
 Conducted in English.